The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Methods

 \subsection{Numerical solver}

 We use the open-source finite element software \emph{CalculiX} \cite{Dhondt2004} to solve the governing equations of the problem.
-We discretize the geometry with quadratic continuum shell elements (hexahedral), resulting in meshes of approximately $10^4$ elements, depending on the specific geometry, and about $2.5\times 10^5$ degrees of freedom. \ref{appendix:solver_validation} and \ref{appendix:mesh_convergence} demonstrate that this element type accurately captures complex nonlinear deformation and buckling in membrane and shell structures under internal pressure.
-The mesh resolution yields discretization errors of about 2\% for the present geometry, which we consider sufficiently resolved for the analyses in this work.
-True membranes have a negligible bending stiffness, leading to an asymptotically infinite number of wrinkles and folds \cite{Cerda2003}.
-Resolving these fine wrinkles would require prohibitively large meshes.
-To address this, we approximate the quasi-inextensible fabric as a thin, stiff shell that retains a finite bending stiffness.
-This suppresses wrinkles with characteristic lengths smaller than the element size while preserving the global deformation characteristics of the structure.
+The balance of linear momentum in Eq.~\ref{eq:dynamic} is integrated using an implicit dynamic solution procedure, replicating the experimentally applied pressure loading rates as our numerical loading ramps.
+To avoid spurious oscillations of the model, we use the Hilber, Hughes, and Taylor (HHT) integration method \cite{Hilber1977ImprovedDynamics} with parameter $\alpha=-1/3$ and additional mass-proportional damping taken as 100 times the mass matrix.
+We discretize our geometries with quadratic hexahedral continuum shell elements (S8), resulting in meshes of approximately $10^4$ elements, depending on the specific geometry, and about $2.5\times 10^5$ degrees of freedom. \ref{appendix:solver_validation} and \ref{appendix:mesh_convergence} demonstrate that this element type accurately captures complex nonlinear deformation and buckling under internal pressure.
+The resulting discretization error is approximately 2\%, which we consider sufficient for the analyses in this work.
+True membranes exhibit negligible bending stiffness, leading to an asymptotically infinite number of wrinkles and folds \cite{Cerda2003}.
+As we expect our TPU-coated nylon fabric to have some intrinsic finite bending stiffness, we approximate this fabric as a thin, stiff shell.
+This modeling choice concomitantly suppresses wrinkles with characteristic lengths smaller than the element size while preserving the global deformation patterns of the underlying structure.